GSA/ficam-management/pages/08_privacy.md

 #### NISTIR 8062 - An Introduction to Privacy Engineering and Risk Management in Federal Systems

-Publication introduces privacy engineering objectives and a privacy risk model developed to help agencies “conduct more consistent privacy risk assessments based on the likelihood that an operation performed by a system would create a problem for individuals when processing PII” and the impact that the problem would have on those individuals.
+[NISTIR 8062](https://nvlpubs.nist.gov/nistpubs/ir/2017/NIST.IR.8062.pdf){:target="_blank"} introduces privacy engineering objectives and a privacy risk model developed to help agencies “conduct more consistent privacy risk assessments based on the likelihood that an operation performed by a system would create a problem for individuals when processing PII” and the impact that the problem would have on those individuals.
 The publication also aligns itself well to the updated OMB Circular A-130 and its privacy requirements/guidance.
-Please click here to view the full guidance.

 ### Apply Specific NIST 800-53 rev4 (Appendix J) Privacy Controls